learn-academy-2019-charlie/ruby-assessment-tsengrandy/ruby.md

 #### 5. What do we call the #{} convention used below?
 What is it accomplishing?
+String interpolation.
+It lets you easily read the output by inputting variables directly inside a string.
 ```ruby
 x = 1022
 puts "I am printing a random number #{x}"